microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 ## What did we learn?

 1. Describe how a SpriteKind label is used to detect overlap
-2. 2 or more sprites can have the same SpriteKind, explain how to reference only a sprite that was involved in the overlap.
+2. If 2 or more sprites can have the same SpriteKind, explain how to reference only a sprite that was involved in the overlap.

 ## Rubrics